Wall Street Pummels Agenus Inc. (AGEN) After Recent Earnings Report

 Sponsored

-The average price from analysts is $6.83, which is $5.65 above the current price.
 AGEN currently public float of 244.08M and currently shorts hold a 8.32% ratio of that float.
-Today, the average trading volume of AGEN was 4.46M shares.
+Today, the average trading volume of AGEN was 4.42M shares.

 AGEN’s Market Performance

-AGEN stocks went up by 0.77% for the week, with a monthly jump of 12.99% and a quarterly performance of 2.35%, while its annual performance rate touched -0.76%.
-The volatility ratio for the week stands at 6.16% while the volatility levels for the past 30 days are set at 7.39% for Agenus Inc. The simple moving average for the period of the last 20 days is 0.73% for AGEN stocks with a simple moving average of 10.21% for the last 200 days.
+AGEN stocks went down by -1.92% for the week, with a monthly jump of 6.67% and a quarterly performance of 4.92%, while its annual performance rate touched 7.11%.
+The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 7.31% for Agenus Inc. The simple moving average for the period of the last 20 days is -2.72% for AGEN stocks with a simple moving average of 7.79% for the last 200 days.

 Analysts’ Opinion of AGEN